 What should you know about breast reduction?

-Breast reduction procedures differ in scope, depending on the size and shape of the reduction.
+At Face Center LA breast reduction procedures differ in scope, depending on the size and shape of the reduction.
 Sometimes, the surgery can be performed with only local anesthesia, meaning the patient stays awake, but other times, general anesthesia is required.
-Our expert surgeons will consult with you about your desired results and remove mammary tissue, skin, and fat, leaving enough behind to reshape the breasts so they have a normal appearance after healing.
+Our expert surgeons at Face Center LA will consult with you about your desired results and remove mammary tissue, skin, and fat, leaving enough behind to reshape the breasts so they have a normal appearance after healing.
 Your doctor will work hard to maintain the function of your mammary glands by delicately relocating your areola.

 What happens to breast function after surgery?

 As with breast augmentation and lift, there is no guarantee that you will retain mammary function after a breast reduction procedure.
 Even the best surgeons cannot ensure their patients will be able to nurse normally after a breast enhancement procedure.